-Despite being a small city, Green River has a lot of people using the bus to get to and from work every day.
-Most of these people on the bus are using it to get to good jobs in other cities.
+In Green River, a lot of people use the bus to get to work every day though Green River is a relatively small city.
+Those that ride the bus are primarily traveling out of town to good jobs in other cities.

-The education level of Green River citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.75% of adults 25 and older in Green River have a college degree.
+The percentage of adults in Green River who are college-educated is close to the national average for all communities of 21.84%: 20.75% of the adults in Green River have a bachelor's degree or advanced degree.

 The per capita income in Green River in 2010 was $31,417, which is wealthy relative to Wyoming, and upper middle income relative to the rest of the US.
 This equates to an annual income of $125,668 for a family of four.
 However, Green River contains both very wealthy and poor people as well.